 Top 5 Colorado Health Sharing Ministries for Maternity Benefits

-Here’s a look at how the top 5 health share ministries available in Colorado compare when it comes to cost sharing for maternity-related expenses.
+Here’s a comparison of how the top 5 health share ministries in Colorado handle cost sharing for maternity-related expenses.

 Altrua Maternity

-• Waiting Period: 90 days from membership start
+- Waiting Period: 90 days from the start of membership

 netWell Maternity